-DBRS Ratings GmbH (DBRS Morningstar) confirmed its AAA (sf) rating of the Class A Notes (the Notes) issued by Cars Alliance DFP Germany (CA Germany or the Issuer).
+DBRS Ratings Limited (DBRS Morningstar) confirmed its AAA (sf) rating on the Class A Notes (the Notes) issued by Cars Alliance DFP Germany 2017 (CA Germany or the Issuer).

-The rating of the Notes addresses the timely payment of interest and the ultimate payment of principal on or before the legal final maturity date.
+The rating on the Notes addresses the timely payment of interest and ultimate payment of principal on or before the legal final maturity date on the payment date in June 2026.

 The confirmation follows an annual review of the transaction and is based on the following analytical considerations: